daafanasev/camunda-docs-manual/content/user-guide/data-formats/data-formats-in-processes.md

 # Extending Serialization

-Spin offers two interfaces that can be implemented to [provide custom data formats]({{< ref "/reference/spin/extending-spin.md#custom-dataformats" >}}) and to [configure serialization]({{< ref "/reference/spin/extending-spin.md#configuring-data-formats" >}}).
+Spin offers two interfaces that can be implemented to [provide custom data formats](../../reference/spin/extending-spin.md#custom-dataformats) and to [configure serialization](../../reference/spin/extending-spin.md#configuring-data-formats).
 Every process application may provide a different set of data format providers and configurators.
 The Camunda Platform then instantiates process-application-specific data formats and ensures that they are only accessible when code is executed within the process application's context.
-See the section on [process application resource access]({{< ref "/user-guide/process-applications/process-application-resources.md" >}}) to understand when the process engine operates in the context of a process application and how a context switch can be enforced.
+See the section on [process application resource access](../../user-guide/process-applications/process-application-resources.md) to understand when the process engine operates in the context of a process application and how a context switch can be enforced.

-{{< note title="Limitation" class="info" >}}
+{{< note title="Limitation" class="info
 Data formats provided or configured on process application level currently only apply to the serialization of Object-type variables.
 Native Spin variables and the Spin standalone API (e.g. `S("{...}").prop("...")`) only use globally configured data formats.
 {{< /note >}}